adikabintang/kolor-di-dinding/networking/nat_and_firewall.md

 Like dynamic NAT, but it is static: the mapping is fixed and the public IP is not released after use.

-TODO:

-- NAT traversal, useful for VoIP or peer-to-peer
+## NAT problem

+consider VoIP and peer-to-peer application. if both problem sits behind NATs, then they cannot how to initiate the connection.

+NAT traversal solves this problem https://en.wikipedia.org/wiki/NAT_traversal.

 # Firewall